 This policy sets out the whistleblowing procedures at Thornden School.
 It has been produced (and reviewed) by Mr Collar who is also a member of the senior leadership team and responsible for handling any cases of whistleblowing.
-Mr Collar is fully aware of the contents of this policy and will escalate any instances of malpractice to the relevant awarding body/bodies.
+Mr Collar is fully aware of the contents of this policy and will escalate any instances of malpractice through the head of centre to the relevant awarding body/bodies.